act360/fonepay-for-woocommerce/readme.txt

 = Minimum Requirements =

+* PHP 5.6 or greater.
 * WordPress 5.0 or greater.
-* WooCommerce 3.6 or greater.
+* WooCommerce 4.5 or greater.

 = Automatic installation =